 Most often we come across users who are complaining about freezing nature of apps in discrete operating systems.
-It should be any platform, hanging of applications is quite frustrating, and whatever is the reason.
+It should be any platform, hanging of applications is quite frustrating, sometime due to memory usage and whatever is the reason.
 But there’s an exception when it comes to Mac Operating system as they are well known for their stable nature of working.
 There’s nothing to be embarrassed about apps hanging in Mac OS X. Yes, Mac OS is known for its stable nature, but that too faces problems occasionally and there are some easy shortcuts available to force quite mac applications.

 Most often with Mac, an application which hangs while working can be terminated without disturbing other running applications.
 Spinning balls are never a good sign to see if you are in the midst of an important work.

 Here we make an attempt to discuss on the standard shortcuts of quitting apps forcefully in Mac OS X. But be warned that the following steps could lead to unexpected system behavior if not followed properly or if you are novice user with Mac OS X environment.
 Use them only if it is absolutely necessary, to avoid delays.
-Here are 5 ways to force quit applications on MAC OS X.

 #1 Using OS X Dock